 Whether implementing simple upgrades or whole system replacements, HVAC enhancements can improve occupant comfort and reduce energy costs.

-HVAC accounts for up to a third of your building’s energy costs.
-Energy-efficient improvements will help control these costs, and you’ll be more comfortable with your bottom line.
+HVAC can account for up to a third of your building’s energy costs.
+Energy efficiency improvements will help control these costs, and you’ll be more comfortable with your bottom line.

 HVAC systems are complex and have many interconnected parts.
 Upgrading and automating them gives greater control over the system.
-That reduces energy costs, and can help keep people from getting too hot or too cold.
-Your system also works best inside a building that is properly insulated with minimum air leaks.
-And when a system is more than 15 years old, evaluating it for tune-up or replacement makes strong fiscal sense.
+Those controls reduce energy costs and maintain a comfortable internal facility temperature.
+Your system also works best in a properly insulated building with minimal air leaks.
+And when a system is more than 15 years old, evaluating it for replacement makes strong fiscal sense.